 We remain committed to supporting the UN’s sustainable development goal to protect, restore, and promote sustainable use of terrestrial ecosystems; sustainably manage forests; combat desertification; halt and reverse land degradation; and halt biodiversity loss.
 To do this, we will proactively engage in advocacy and programs to protect forest ecosystems and support thriving communities through membership and contribution to man-made cellulosic fiber initiatives, supporting the United Nations Free, Prior and Informed Consent (FPIC) policy.

-To ensure sustainable consumption and production patterns, we will maintain our commitment to zero discharge of hazardous chemicals and use of certified wood pulp in the manufacture of Naia™ sustainable fibers.
+To ensure sustainable consumption and production patterns, we will maintain our commitment to zero discharge of hazardous chemicals and the use of certified wood pulp in the manufacture of Naia™ sustainable fibers.

-To ensure availability and sustainable management of water and sanitation for all, we will drive industry advancement in chemical usage and water quality in production of man-made cellulosic fibers.
+To ensure availability and sustainable management of water and sanitation for all, we will drive industry advancement in chemical usage and water quality in the production of man-made cellulosic fibers.

-Corporate-wide, Eastman will continue to serve our communities and society in a number of ways, including our commitment toward achieving racial equity in our industry and gender parity in alignment with our commitment to Paradigm for Parity®, a coalition of business leaders dedicated to addressing the corporate leadership gender gap.
+Corporate-wide, Eastman will continue to serve our communities and society in a number of ways, including our commitment to achieving racial equity in our industry and gender parity in alignment with our commitment to Paradigm for Parity®, a coalition of business leaders dedicated to addressing the corporate leadership gender gap.

 Moreover, we will continue to drive new product innovations that advance solutions for society’s most pressing needs while ensuring product safety and transparency—such as products that help hydrate, feed, and care for a growing population in a sustainable way.
 After all, sustainable innovation is foundational to everything we do in our mission to enhance the quality of life in a material way.